 - Possess a legal government ID or Social Security Card.

 You can try to overturn a center’s permanent deferral if you think they gave it in error.
-To overturn their decision, you would need to get a second medical consultation.
+To overturn their decision, you need to get a second medical consultation.

 How To Prepare Yourself For Plasma Donation?